opensearch-project/opensearch-spark/docs/docker/integ-test/README.md

 Spark Connect is also running in this container and can be used to easily issue queries to run.
 The port for Spark Connect is exposed to the host OS.

+Spark is configured to have an OpenSearch datastore with the catalog name `dev`.
+Indices on the OpenSearch server can be queries as `dev.default.<INDEX_NAME>`.

 ### Spark Worker

 The Spark worker node.
 It is configured to use an external Hive metastore in the container `metastore`.
 The